Zynade/BetterBash/documentation.md

 - `--help`: print a useful instruction message
 ### Edge cases handled:
 - If the user passes a flag that is not supported, the user is notified.
-- If the user passes no arguments, standard bash shell behaviour is followed.
+- If the user passes no arguments, standard Bash behaviour is followed.
 ### Assumptions:
 - The user will not pass more than one flag.
 - The user will not pass multi-line strings.